jonnyrobots/roberts.work/_posts/2019-08-07-design-software.md

 ---
 layout: post
 title:  "Design software for software design"
+abstract: What would design sofware look like if you started from scratch?
 date:   2019-08-07 21:45:59 +0000
+readtime: 1 minute
-categories: sabbatical
+categories: sabbatical article
 ---

-What would design sofware look like if you started from scratch?

 # Design software for software design
 ### Designing for complex, non-GUI systems